PeterGamma/Live-stream-from-Dr.-Scott-Hardens-Sound-Card-ECG/README.md

   https://swharden.com/wp/2019-03-15-sound-card-ecg-with-ad8232/

   Signal transmission over audio jack to soundcard is more stable than over bluetooth.
-Scott has developed high quality open source data aquisition software for his sound Card ECG
+Scott has developed high quality open source data aquisition software for his sound Card ECG, which is easy to use

   https://github.com/swharden/SoundCardECG